 What do I mean by that?
 Imagine that you spent a full day hiking up a mountain, then camped overnight and took a photo of the Milky Way.
 It may not be one of your all-time best photos, but it feels like it should be.
 After all, it was incredibly difficult to take!

-When you’re sorting through your photos later, that Milky Way photo will pop out.
-I know from experience — it’s impossible to give those photos an accurate review.
+When you’re sorting through your photos later, that Milky Way photo will pop out, simply because you remember all the difficulties of capturing it.
+I know from experience — it’s impossible to give photos like that an accurate review.
 Maybe they’re great, and maybe they’re not.
-But if the experience is still fresh on your mind, it can be very difficult to tell.
+But if the experience is still clouding your thoughts, it can be very difficult to tell.

 The best thing you can do is to wait until your emotions from capturing the photo have started to subside.
-This can take anywhere from a few weeks to a few months.
-The longer you wait, though, the more accurate you’ll be.
+This can take anywhere from a few days to a few months.
+The longer you wait, though, the easier it is to see photos for their own merits.

 You don’t have to do any of this if it doesn’t sound appealing.
 What matters, instead, is that you come up with a way to look specifically for issues with your work, including some of your best photos.
 It can be a harsh process, but it’s also the best way to avoid repeating a simple mistake in the future.
-That’s what matters most — continuing to improve your work and your abilities over time.
+For many people, that’s an important goal — continuing to improve your work and your abilities over time.

 4) Bring a tripod